 Go for it!

-As a therapist I have a box of crayons in my office.
+As a therapist, I have a box of crayons in my office.
 Paints and felt markers will also do the trick.

 If you have a memory stuck in your head that you can’t get out – Draw it!
 Have fun.
 Go nuts!
 Scribble.
-Choose colors that reflect your feelings around the memory.
+Choose colours that reflect your feelings around the memory.
 Get mad, sad, happy, or whatever emotion comes up.
 Don’t stop.
 Let whatever needs to come up, get out.

 Bring the picture to your therapist and explain the memory.
-If no emotion comes up keep returning to the memory with a drawing.
+If no emotion comes upkeep returning to the memory with a drawing.
 You can even do it with your therapist.